sectigo/policy-documentation/Sectigo SMIME Certification Practice Statement.md

 An audit log is maintained of each movement of the removable media.

-CA & Key Lifecycle Events:
+CA Certificate & Key Lifecycle management Events:

-- Key generation, backup, storage, recovery, archival, and destruction
+-	CA Root signing key functions, including key generation, backup, storage, archival, recovery and destruction
-- Certificate requests, renewal, and re‐key requests, and revocation
+-	Certificate lifecycle management, including successful and unsuccessful Certificate applications, Certificate issuances, Certificate re-issuances and Certificate renewals, and Certificate revocation requests, including revocation reason
-- Approval and rejection of Certificate Requests
+-	Approval and rejection of certificate requests
 -	Cryptographic device lifecycle management events
-- Generation of Certificate Revocation Lists
-- Signing of OCSP Responses
+-	Signing of OCSP responses
+-	CRL updates, generations and issuances
-- Introduction of new Certificate Profiles and retirement of existing Certificate Profiles.
+-	Custody of keys and of devices and media holding keys
+-	Compromise of a Private Key
+-	Certificate profiles

 Subscriber Certificate Lifecycle Management Events:

 - Certificate requests, renewal, and re‐key requests, and revocation (including reason)
-- All verification activities stipulated in this CPS
 - Approval and rejection of Certificate Requests
 - Issuance of Certificates
 - Generation of Certificate Revocation Lists